 For every release we tag the source code in the repository with "curl-release version" and we update the changelog.

-The daily snapshots are generated daily (clever naming, right?) as if a release had been made at that point in time.
-It produces a package of all sources code and all files that are normally part of a release and puts it in a package and uploads it to a special place (https://curl.haxx.se/snapshots/) to allow interested people to get the very latest code to test, to experiment or whatever.
+The daily snapshots are generated daily (clever naming, right?) as if a release had been made at that point.
+It produces a package of all sources code and all files that are normally part of a release and puts it in a package and uploads it to a special place (https://curl.haxx.se/snapshots/) to allow interested people to get the latest code to test, to experiment or whatever.

 The snapshots are only kept for around 20 days until deleted.